so-wise/so-fronts/src/README.md

 └── tests          <- Scripts for unit tests of your functions
 ```

-This generic folder structure is useful for most project, but feel free to adapt it to your needs.
+This generic folder structure is useful for most project,

-To Christina Karamperidou: How do you think that the apparent Pacific double ITCZ cold-tongue bias in CMIP (e.g. Seager et al. NCC 2019, https://doi.org/10.1038/s41558-019-0505-x) might impact your results.
-Relatedly, out of the two groups of models you made, do you know if one was less biased than the other?
+but feel free to adapt it to your needs.

 TODO: Feed Pyxpcm modified dataset.

- -      new variable: 'ALL'
+ - New variable: 'ALL'.

  - Put in configs.

 TODO: Check sensitivity to random seed.